 - Assassin's Creed II: According to the database entry on La Volpe, he once managed to rob the Pope's carriage — while the Pope was still inside it.

 - In Bayonetta, after Jeanne passes Bayonetta by on a motorcycle, the two banter for a bit, then Jeanne suddenly holds up Bayonetta's necklace, shocking her.
 Jeanne mocks her for getting so rusty that she wouldn't notice that.

 - The Elder Scrolls:

-- Gray Fox has many in-game Urban Legends surrounding him, which regard him as an impossible thief who can turn invisible and slip underneath locked doors.
-The Grey Fox stole the iconic Grey Cowl from a Daedric Prince, (basically demons so powerful they're worshiped as gods) making these legends well deserved.
+- The Gray Fox has many in-game Urban Legends surrounding him, which regard him as an impossible thief who can turn invisible and slip underneath locked doors.
+The Gray Fox stole the iconic Gray Cowl from the Daedric Prince Nocturnal, making these legends well deserved.

-- The Elder Scrolls V: Skyrim: The Nightingales are a secret order within the Thieves Guild that have made a pact with Nocturnal to give them preternatural abilities.
-The Big Bad of the questline, Mercer Frey, is revealed to have be a former Nightingale who stole Nocturnal's Skeleton Key, which unlocks everything, upto and including the limits of human potential.
+- Skyrim: The Nightingales are a secret order within the Thieves' Guild that have made a pact with Nocturnal to give them supernatural abilities.
+The Big Bad of the questline, Mercer Frey, is revealed to have be a former Nightingale who stole Nocturnal's Skeleton Key, which unlocks everything, up to and including the limits of human potential.